agalue/opennms-drift-kubernetes/README.md

 terraform apply
 ```

+> NOTE: it is possible to pass additional security groups when creating the cluster, but that requires to pre-create a VPC.
+An example for this might be added in the future.

 ### Services, Deployments and StatefulSets

-It is recommended to follow the same order.
-The applications will wait for their respective dependencies to be ready prior start.
+It is not strictly required, but recommended to start the elements on a given order.
+Although, the applications will wait for their respective dependencies to be ready prior start.

 From the directory on which this repository has been checked out: